 A year later, the name Sandys’s Arms was used in a newspaper advertisement advertising a timber action there on 4 February 1834 (see Wickhamford Newspaper articles).

 Who were the licensees of the Sandys Arms over the years?
 The first tenant was almost certainly William Tipping (b.
-Tardebigge ca 1805), who is listed in Bentley's History Gazeteer Directory of about 1840 as 'wheelwright & victualler, Sandy's Arms'.
+Tardebigge ca 1804), who is listed in Bentley's History Gazeteer Directory of about 1840 as 'wheelwright & victualler, Sandy's Arms'.
 He moved out soon after this to farm in Inkberrow, but he had a daughter, Elizabeth Anne, baptised in Wickhamford in July 1834 and two sons baptised there later, Charles in 1837 and Henry in 1939; their father's occupation was given as 'inn-holder'.
-John Pethard was then recorded there on the 1841 census.
+He died in Inkberrow in 1889.
+John Pethard was then recorded at the inn on the 1841 census.
 He died in 1849 and his wife, Amelia, took over.
 She ran the pub through the middle of the century and died in 1891, by which time her son, George Pethard had taken over.
 He was still in charge at the 1911 census, but died later that year and his widow, Hannah, took over.
-She died in 1925 and at, or before, that date Frank Banner became the licensee.
+She died in 1925 and before that date Frank Banner became the licensee.
+A newspaper report of a problem with a customer in 1912 referred to Frank Banner as the licencee at that time.
 Around 1932, Bertram Ockwell moved in and he and his wife, Margaret, ran the Sandys Arms until a few years after the end of the Second World War.
-It was then run by Mrs Tigwell for a few years before passing to Joe Harrell and then Bunny Carter.
-In around 1960 it was taken over by Wally Stanley and upon his death around 1980 by his widow, Pat, for a short while.
-Then it was taken over by David "Somerset" Maugham.
+It was then run by Henry Leonard and Edith Mary Tigwell for a few years.
+Len Tigwell died in 1951, but Edith took on the license.
+In 1958, she passed the pub on to Joseph Harrell and his wife.
+He had been landlord of the Swan Inn, Birlingham for 13 years and was then at the Farmers Arms, Temple Guiting.
+The Sandys Arms was still in the Harrell's hands in 1963, when Mrs Harrell organised an old peoples trip to Bourton, as reported in the Parish Magazine.
+It later passed to Bunny Carter and then to Wally Stanley (who was mentioned in the Parish Magazine in 1973 as landlord) and upon his death in the 1980s by his widow, Pat, for a short while.
+A photograph of the Stanleys, taken in 1984, can be seen at the end of this article.
+After Pat Stanley left, the Sandys Arms was taken over by David "Somerset" Maugham.

 The next pictures were lent to us by Mary Richmond, who is the daughter of Margaret and Bertram Ockwell, who ran the Sandys Arms pub from about 1932 to 1948.